Sauk & Columbia Counties PUMA, WI

 Educational Attainment

-The most common educational levels obtained by the working population of Sauk & Columbia Counties PUMA, WI in false were N/A.
+The most common educational levels obtained by the working population of Sauk & Columbia Counties PUMA, WI in 2024 were High School or Equivalent (31.4k), Some college (23.2k), and Bachelors Degree (17.1k).

 This visualization illustrates the percentage distribution of the population according to the highest educational level reached.
 You can filter the data by race by using the selector above.